 Researchers have determined that cows will be most comfortable in the temperature range of 40 to 50 degrees (F).
 They also found that they can manage to remain comfortable at 80 degrees (F) if the humidity stays low.

-Super Duty Fans are proven to lower the temperature in the areas they are hung.
-They can be easily installed on the ceiling in a variety of angles which gives them a better position to cool a wider space with the specially designed shrouds.
-The largest, 5XL, fan cools up to ##### square feet by using 42,000 CFMs.
+Super Duty Fans are proven to lower the temperature in the areas in which they are hung.
+They can be easily installed on the ceiling at various angles, which gives them a better position to cool a wider space with the specially designed shrouds.
+The largest 5XL fan cools up to ##### square feet by using 42,000 CFMs.

 Another thing that farmers can pay attention to is to avoid overcrowding in pens.
 Overcrowding will most definitely minimize the airflow in the barn.